kushalx3/Single-MultiPage-TIFF-modifier/README.md

-# MultiPage-TIFF-modifier
+# Single/MultiPage-TIFF-modifier

 Currently changes DPI & Dimensions of a Single/Multi page TIFF image.

 Usage:
+1. Create two folders - original & converted.
+2. Place your to-be-converted files in original folder.
-Create two folders - original & converted.
-Run this script by keeping in the same directory (having those two folders).
+3. Run this script by keeping it in the same directory (having above created folders).
+4. Output will be in converted folder with source filename.

-NOTE: Set dimension & setdpi variables as required prior running this script.
+NOTE: Change dimension & setdpi variables as required prior running this script.